Nordix/nsm-forwarder-generic/README.md

 [Nordix/nsm-nse-generic](https://github.com/Nordix/nsm-nse-generic/)
 in L2 mode can be used.

-## Kernel forwarder
+## Vlan Forwarder

-It is also an experimental forwarder.
-The kernel forwarder is not yet implemented in NSM next-gen. This is not a complete implemantation, but can be part of that.
-The forwarder creates a vlan interface in NSC, so substitute the function of the 'vlan-forwarder.sh' CALLOUT script with generic-forwarder.
+This forwarder creates a vlan interface in NSC, so substitute the function of the 'vlan-forwarder.sh' CALLOUT script of generic-forwarder.

 The remote use case sequence diagram;

 <img src="seq-remote-kernel-forwarder.svg" alt="Remote setup kernel forwarder" width="60%" />

-### Building the kernel-forwarder
+### Building the Vlan Forwarder

-The kernel-forwarder code relies on sdk-kernel repository.
+The vlan forwarder code relies on sdk-kernel repository.
 The 'vlan-forwarder' branch of sdk-kernel fork on Nordix contains the code needed to build it.

 Clone the nsm-sdk-kernel to a convenient directory and check-out the